DejusDevspace/CV-upload-CV-summarize-RAG-app/README.md

 # Resume Summary Generator
 This repository contains a simple RAG application with a basic streamlit interface that allows a user to upload a resume, and get a summary of the uploaded resume.
+It accepts pdf and docx file formats.

 It uses Google's gemini as the LLM for the RAG application.

 ## Installation
 To run the app locally,
 1. Clone the repository:

     ```sh